cvxtct/cwnote/README.md

 ## Authentication & AWS Regions

-cw-annotate uses standard AWS credential resolution.
+cwnote uses standard AWS credential resolution.

 You may override the region: